May 18 – 21, 2026

 2.8.2 Advancing MEL systems for NAP processes

-The session will allow country practitioners to share experiences with national MEL systems and identify the specific guidance and support required to sustain and adjust such systems in the evolving adaptation landscape.
+The session allowed country practitioners to share experiences with national MEL systems and identify the specific guidance and support required to sustain and adjust such systems in the evolving adaptation landscape.

-After a brief introduction to the MEL Toolkit and country practitioners’ presentations, participants will engage in a facilitated feedback exercise in small groups.
-Each group will focus on one priority theme to identify concrete additions or revisions for a future iteration of the toolkit.
-The session will conclude with a plenary discussion to consolidate findings to inform the toolkit’s update.
+After a brief introduction to the MEL Toolkit and country practitioners’ presentations, participants engaged in a facilitated feedback exercise in small groups.
+Each group focused on one priority theme to identify concrete additions or revisions for a future iteration of the toolkit.
+The session concluded with a plenary discussion to consolidate findings to inform the toolkit’s update.

 Host: Adaptation Committee, NAP GN